Fear, boredom, adventure fill each day on quarantined ship

 And the time, early in the quarantine, when eight people on Jet Skis cruised up, yelling out “Welcome!” and playing music.
 The passengers clapped and waved from their balconies.

 “Now that we’re here in quarantine we’re getting so much attention.
-We never get that much attention at home,” said 59-year-old Cheryl, a retired art and media teacher.
+We never get that much attention at home,” the 59-year-old retired art and media teacher said.

 ———